Strategies Against Architecture '80–'83

 Strategies Against Architecture '80–'83, also spelled 80–83 Strategies Against Architecture (German:80–83 Strategien gegen Architekturen), is a 1984 compilation album by the German industrial band Einstürzende Neubauten.
 It consists of material recorded from 1980 to 1983, and features roughly half of the band's debut 1981 LP Kollaps along with single-only tracks and live material.
 It was originally released on Mute Records and is currently being sold without authority by Rough Trade.
+The compilation's artwork was re-used by fellow labelmates Liars for their second album's 2004 single There's Always Room on the Broom.